dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 Make sure the `argumentsPropagateNullability` has same number of elements as the `arguments`.
 When in doubt use `false` for nullability argument.

-## Cosmos breaking changes
+## Azure Cosmos DB breaking changes

-Extensive work has gone into making the Cosmos DB provider better in 9.0.
+Extensive work has gone into making the Azure Cosmos DB provider better in 9.0.
 The changes include a number of high-impact breaking changes; if you are upgrading an existing application, please read the following carefully.

 | **Breaking change**                                                                                                                                  | **Impact** |
 |:---------------------------------------------------------------------------------------------------------------------------------------------------- | ---------- |